Vandivier/research-dissertation-case-for-alt-ed/fall-cover-letter.md

-NOTE: Other than this note, the content of this file is copied and pasted into fall-cover-letter.docx.
-It is further formatted within the docx.
-This pattern is a temporary workaround because I haven't yet implented the md-to-pdf processing.
-It is not recommended that this process is followed next semester or in the future, for text-diff and version control reasons.
-Once future artifacts are satisfactorily created, these files should be removed from the repository.

 # Fall Cover Letter

 This cover letter introduces fall-literature-review.docx.
 The two documents are seperated because the other document is intended to be written in the fashion of a proper paper, and this document outlines other work conducted in the Fall 2018 semester which was out-of-scope for the fall-literature-review.docx.
 This document also outlines planned work for Spring 2019.